quixio/quix-samples/nodejs/advanced/QR Settings Share/README.md

 In the API folder:
 Run `node main.js`

+## Debug In Quix

+If you want to debug your javascript / typescript with the code deployed in the Quix serverless environment, please edit the docker file in the build folder.

+The following line runs the build
+`RUN npm run build -- --output-path=./dist/out --configuration production`

+Remove ` --configuration production` to skip minification and other production ready steps.

+The scripts will now be visible in your browsers debugger.
+The sources tab will now show webpack:// files.

 ## Contribute

 Submit forked projects to the Quix [GitHub](https://github.com/quixio/quix-library){target="_blank"} repo.
 Any new project that we accept will be attributed to you and you'll receive $200 in Quix credit.